-In any event, as discussed in Section III.C., during the prosecution of the 608 patent, Patent Owner amended claim 1 to include the language "at least a portion of said bridge portion having a thickness greater than at least a portion of the thickness of either the first end or the second end" and amended claim 11 to include the language "wherein at least a portion of said bridge portion and said transfixation screw hole has a thickness greater than at least a portion of said first and second ends."
+In any event, as discussed in Section III.C., during the prosecution of the 608 parent patent, Patent Owner amended claim 1 to include the language "at least a portion of said bridge portion having a thickness greater than at least a portion of the thickness of either the first end or the second end" and amended claim 11 to include the language "wherein at least a portion of said bridge portion and said transfixation screw hole has a thickness greater than at least a portion of said first and second ends."
 (EX1004, OSTEOMED_0001879, OSTEOMED_0001881).
 In explaining its amendments, Patent Owner represented that "the amended claims further recite that at least a portion of the bridge portion has a thickness greater than at least the portion of the thicknesses of either the first or second end," thus confirming that the amended claims were intended to have the same scope, at least with respect to the comparison of thicknesses between the bridge portion and either the first or second end.
 (EX1004, OSTEOMED 0001886).

-2. Dependent Claim 16
+2. Dependent Claim 15

-As discussed above, Falkner discloses each and every element of independent claim 11 of the 608 patent.
-Moreover, Duncan discloses each and every element of dependent claim 16, which recites that the claimed bone plate further comprises "a first flared hip on a first side of the plate and a second flared hip on a second side of the plate, the flared hips comprising two generally parabolic wings extending laterally from the spine and being symmetrically opposed to one another about the transfixation screw hole."
-(EX1002, ¶122-131).
+As discussed above, Falkner discloses each and every element of independent claim 10 of the 776 patent.
+Moreover, Duncan discloses each and every element of dependent claim 15, which recites that the claimed bone plate further comprises "a first flared hip on a first side of the plate and a second flared hip on a second side of the plate, the flared hips comprising two generally parabolic wings extending laterally from the spine and being symmetrically opposed to one another about the transfixation screw hole."
+(EX1002, ¶¶135-144).
 Both Duncan and Falkner are directed to bone plates for use in fusing joints in the extremities (hands, feet, wrists, and ankles) and are thus analogous art.
-(EX1002, ¶130); In re Clay, 966 F.2d 656, 659 (Fed.
+(EX1002, ¶143); In re Clay, 966 F.2d 656, 659 (Fed.
 Cir.
 1992) ("If a reference disclosure has the same purpose as the claimed invention, the reference relates to the same problem, and that fact supports use of that reference in an obviousness rejection.
 An inventor may well have been motivated to consider the reference when making his invention.").
-As discussed below, dependent claim 16 is rendered obvious by Falkner in view of Duncan.
-(EX1002, ¶121-131).
+As discussed below, dependent claim 15 is rendered obvious by Falkner in view of Duncan. $(EX1002, \P 134-144).$ proximally when inserted into a distal screw hole and another screw is angled distally when inserted in a proximal screw hole.
+(EX1010, ¶44; EX1016, ¶30).
+As shown in Figure 2, the Duncan bone plate is "widened laterally" at an intermediate section 72 where the proximal section 24 and the distal section 34 are connected.

 Duncan describes a joint fixation system useful for joints in the hand, including a bone plate having screw holes in its proximal and distal sections (24, 34).
 (EX1010, ¶42; EX1016, ¶28).
-The bone plate includes an angled proximal screw hole 22 and an angled distal screw hole 26 so that one screw is angled proximally when inserted into a distal screw hole and another screw is angled distally when inserted in a proximal screw hole.
-(EX1010, ¶44; EX1016, ¶30).
-As shown in Figure 2, the Duncan bone plate is "widened laterally" at an intermediate section generally parabolic wings extending laterally from the spine (similar to flared hips 148 shown in Figure 3 of the 608 patent).
-(EX1002, ¶125).
-The flared hips are symmetrically opposed to one another about either the two angled screw holes 22, 26, or, when combined with Falkner, the transfixation screw hole (oblique opening 44 of Falkner).
-(EX1002, ¶125).
+The bone plate includes an angled proximal screw hole 22 and an angled distal screw hole 26 so that one screw is angled

-72 where the proximal section 24 and the distal section 34 are connected.
-(EX1010, ¶45; EX1016, Fig. 2).
+(EX1010, ¶45; EX1016, ¶31).

 As shown in annotated Figure 2, the intermediate section 72 of the bone plate includes a first flared hip on a first side of the plate and a second flared hip on a second side of the plate.
-(EX1002, ¶1 25).
-The flared hips comprise two
+(EX1002, ¶¶136-138).
+The flared hips comprise two generally parabolic wings extending laterally from the spine (similar to flared hips 148 shown in Figure 3 of the 776 patent).
+(EX1002, ¶¶138-139).
+The flared hips are symmetrically opposed to one another about either the two angled screw holes